SAP-samples/hana-xsa-live-reporting/README.md

 3. Open the models to make sure the connection has been successful.

 # LICENSE
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the LICENSE file.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSE).